 On this background, Heinrich Boll Foundation in partnership with African Feminism seeks academic contributions that illustrate the convergence and/or role of patriarchy in the roll-back of democracy in East and Horn of Africa, as well as the role of feminist theory and practice in widening democratic spaces.
 We encourage African writers from or working across the region to submit abstracts for papers on a topic of their choice relating to the theme.

 Abstracts must include sufficient information for reviewers to judge the nature and significance of the topic, the adequacy of the investigative strategy, the nature of the results, and the conclusions.
 The abstract should summarize the substantive results of the work and not merely list topics to be discussed.
 Abstracts should be no more than 500 words, formatted in Microsoft Word, single-spaced, size 12 and Times New Roman font.

-The deadline for submitting a detailed abstract (500 words) and full author details is 30th April 2019.
-Selection of papers is based on the abstract, and presenters will be notified whether they have been successful by mid-May 2019.
+The deadline for submitting a detailed abstract (500 words) and full author details is 24th May 2019.
+Selection of papers is based on the abstract, and presenters will be notified whether they have been successful by 31st May 2019.